g-filomena/cityImage-docs/docs/03-District identification.md

-## Assigning nodes and edges in the pedestrian network to Partitions
+## 3. Assigning nodes and edges in the pedestrian network to partitions

 ```python